 This method will not reduce the efficacy of tretinoin to the skin, but reduce its potency as the moisturizer acts as an extra layer or barrier on the skin, this is to reduce the chances of getting irritation or sustaining severe retinization as it prevents tretinoin from hitting the skin directly.

-Q: Can individuals with senstive skin use this tretinoin skincare routine guide?
+Q: Can individuals with sensitive skin use this tretinoin skincare routine guide?

-A: If you have a sensitive skin, we strongly advice you should ease your way into using tretinoin (or retinoids).
+A: If you have a sensitive skin, we strongly advise you should ease your way into using tretinoin (or retinoids).

 Start-off from a lower concentration 0.025% or 0.05%, you can move up to 0.1% when your skin must have built tolerance to tretinoin (if need be).

-Also to minimize your chances of getting irritation while using tretinoin (or retinoids), we advice you should use the buffer technique.
+Also to minimize your chances of getting irritation while using tretinoin (or retinoids), we advise you should use the Sandwich or buffering technique.
 This is by applying a moisturizer first, before applying tretinoin or making a mix of a small amount of your moisturizer and a pea-size amount of tretinoin in the palm of your hands prior to application.